-Undergraduate students should use alternative grading very cautiously and with a lot of attention to the potential long-term implications of this decision, especially for the selection of SAT grades.
+Undergraduate students should continue to use alternative grading very cautiously and with a lot of attention to the potential long-term implications of this decision, especially for the selection of SAT grades.
 Academic transcripts represent the full record of each student’s academic achievements, and all C-or-better grades indicate that undergraduate students have successfully achieved the learning outcomes for those courses.
 Masking this achievement with an SAT grade may be interpreted negatively by outside entities such as graduate schools and employers, some of which are likely to recalculate GPAs, making their own assumptions about what is behind an SAT grade.
-While the use of some form of pass/fail grading was common across higher education in spring 2020, it is much less common in fall, and we therefore urge students to think carefully about their selections, especially for SAT grades.
+While the use of some form of pass/fail grading was common across higher education in spring 2020, it is much less common since, and we therefore urge students to think carefully about their selections, especially for SAT grades.

 Whether you use standard or alternative grades, learning is measured in ways far beyond a cumulative grade point average.
 Even if you intend to use alternative grades in some of your courses, you should continue to make your best efforts to learn all of the material in each of your courses, as this is critical to your learning and success.
 One approach in deciding whether to use alternative grades is to consider how in the future you will be able to articulate how you have learned and grown as an individual during your college experience.
 Ongoing conversations with your academic advisers about your progress toward academic goals can include this critical perspective.

-Instructions can be found on the Fall 2020 Grades page on the University Registrar site for how to use the LionPATH GPA Calculator, used to estimate the effect of alternative grading choices, and the Alternative Grade Calculator and Request Tool, which is where you will finalize your decisions.
+Instructions can be found on the Spring 2021 Grades page on the University Registrar site for how to use the LionPATH GPA Calculator, used to estimate the effect of alternative grading choices, and the Alternative Grade Calculator and Request Tool, which is where you will finalize your decisions.
 You can also learn more about the variables that may impact your decision to elect an alternative grade by using the Advising at Penn State Alternative Grading Flowchart.

 Alternative Grading System